bluescarni/tanuki/doc/wrap.rst

-      :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, by the value-initialisation of a non-``void`` :cpp:type:`~config::DefaultValueType` or by memory allocation errors if the non-``void`` :cpp:type:`~config::DefaultValueType` does not fit in static storage.
+      :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, by the value-initialisation of a non-``void`` :cpp:type:`~config::DefaultValueType` or by memory allocation errors if the non-``void`` :cpp:type:`~config::DefaultValueType` does not fit in static storage or if reference semantics is being used.
 If it can be determined at compile time that none of these conditions can occurr, then this constructor is marked ``noexcept``.

    .. cpp:function:: explicit wrap(invalid_wrap_t)